Integration theory for infinite dimensional volatility modulated Volterra processes: A random-field approach to the -integral

 Now we turn to the definition of the integral.
-To this end, let first $0\leq a<b\leq T$, $A\in\caB_b(\Rd)$ be of the form $A=\bigtimes_{j=1}^d [a_j,b_j]$ and set $Y(t,x,\omega)=\Infkt{(a,b]}(t)\Infkt{A}(x)Z(\omega)$, where $Z$ is a bounded Malliavin differentiable random variable, not necessarily measurable with respect to $\caF_a$.
-Note that since the spatial argument of the integrator process $X$ only appears in $g$, and since $X$ is linear in the kernel $g$, one can derive using \eqref{eq:function(A)}
+To this end, let first $0\leq a<b\leq T$, $A\in\caB_b({\mathbb{R}^d})$ be of the form $A=\bigtimes _{j=1}^d [a_j,b_j]$ and set $Y(t,x,\omega)=1_{ (a,b] }(t)1_{ A }(x)Z(\omega)$, where $Z$ is a bounded Malliavin differentiable random variable, not necessarily measurable with respect to $\caF_a$.
+Note that since the spatial argument of the integrator process $X$ only appears in $g$, and since $X$ is linear in the kernel $g$, one can derive using (\ref{eqfunctionA})

-In the calculation that follows we aim at arriving at a similar kernel as in \eqref{eq:defKg}.
-In order to keep the notation tidy, we do this calculation for the case when $g(s,s;\cdot,\cdot)$ is a well defined object, thus yielding a kernel as in \eqref{eq:defKg2}.
-By following the same arguments as given below, one can however also arrive at \eqref{eq:defKg}.
-Using the obvious definition for the stochastic integral for simple processes and \eqref{eq:X(t,A)}, one derives
+In the calculation that follows, we aim at arriving at a similar kernel as in (\ref{eqdefKg}).
+In order to keep the notation tidy, we do this calculation for the case when $g(s,s;\cdot,\cdot)$ is a well-defined object, thus yielding a kernel as in (\ref{eqdefKg2}).
+By following the same arguments as given below, one can however also arrive at (\ref{eqdefKg}).
+Using the obvious definition for the stochastic integral for simple processes and (\ref{eqXt,A}), one derives for the simple process $Y$

 Note that the last two integral terms one the right-hand side of the previous equation are equal to

 Plugging this into the equation above yields